Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-10-30-Obsidian-PostgreSQL-Python.md

 4. Edit dataframe if necessary
 5. Convert dataframe to GeoPandas and map with IpyLeaflet
 6. Plot data
-7. Use Streamlit to create a dashboard if you prefer
+7. (Optional) Use Streamlit to create a dashboard if you prefer

+To reveal further connection between the notes, one can even use *dataframe.corr()* function to see the correlation between metadata fields.
+This can help answer questions like "Do I feel better on the days where I have a walk?".

+I know there is a lot of benefit of keeping a hand written journal.
+But I need to be able to analyse the information that I'm documenting.
+Sending data to PostgreSQL and then to Python proved to be a very efficient way to do this.